 The Mercedes-Benz CLS-Class ranges from mid-to large in size, and shares its underpinnings with the E-Class.
 There are several drivetrain options, including the entry-level V-6 to the power V-8 in the CLS 63 AMG.
-It competes with the Jaguar XF, BMW 6-Series GranCoupe, and the Audi A7.See our 2013 Mercedes-Benz CLS Class review for pricing with options, specifications, and gas mileage ratings
+It competes with the Audi A7, BMW 6-Series, and the Jaguar XF.See our 2014 Mercedes-Benz CLS Class review for pricing with options, specifications, and gas mileage ratings

 The first-generation CLS-Class was sold from the 2006 to the 2011 model years in the U.S. This version set the pace for "four-door coupes," with radically swoopy, curvy, and coupelike lines that weathered well over its life cycle.
 Inside, the first-generation CLS instrument panel was much like that elsewhere in the Mercedes lineup.
 The roofline's aggressive tapering drew the biggest contrast with the E-Class, diminishing back seat space in the name of style.
 Instead of a conventional bench seat in back, Mercedes-Benz installed two bucket seats that were comfortable for smaller adults, but lacking in headroom for larger adults.
 Rearward visibility proved difficult too, thanks to thick roof pillars and smaller windows.